 Sources have it that the commander of the Ndu Gendarmerie Brigade is adamant that only Yaoundé can order the young man’s release.

 Israel, a mobile money operator was arrested and detained by security forces, who accused him of working with separatists abroad by receiving money in Cameroon.

 They also accused him of supporting the movement, owing to his use of blue and white colours to decorate his house.

-“On Tuesday, October 4 around 1pm… He was intercepted by security forces while returning from the market,” a family source narrated.
+“On Tuesday, October 4, around 1 was intercepted by security forces while returning from the market,” a family source narrated.